History of education in France: Political battles

 Catholic and secular or anti-religious forces played powerful local roles.
 Educational policy was highly politicized and used as a weapon in the battle between republican left and monarchist right.
 The conservatives wanted schools controlled by the Catholic Church that would teach obedience and traditionalism.
 The radicals were anticlerical and afraid of church influence and demanded secular education, with no role for the church and an emphasis on teaching republicanism.

 The Loi Guizot of 1833 provided for free education at the parish level.
 After the Bourbon Restoration, the lycées were called collèges royaux but were renamed lycée in the Second Republic.
-This was confirmed by the loi Falloux (text).
+This was confirmed by the Falloux Laws (text).
 At this time the lycées included junior classes.

-Third Republic: 1871-1940
+Third Republic: 1871–1940

 Cemented by anti-clericalism, the desire to secularise the State and social life, faithful to the French Revolution.

 The schools became political battlegrounds after the end of the Second Empire.
 On the left was a coalition determined to weaken Catholicism in France, and especially its political support for royalism and its opposition to republicanism.
 The battleground was the Church control of most of elementary and secondary education.
 The coalition included middle class Radicals and working-class Socialists, with the leadership component of Freemasons.
 On the right the Catholic Church, its devout adherence, and royalists.

 The radicals passed the Jules Ferry laws, which established first free education (1881) then mandatory and secular education (1882).
 Proposed by the Republican Minister of Public Instruction Jules Ferry, they were a crucial step in the secularization of the Third Republic (1871–1940).
 Republicans feared that since religious orders, especially the Jesuits and Assumptionists, controlled the schools they must be teaching royalist ideas that students should not be allowed to hear.
 The assumption was that schoolteachers control the ideas and values of the students, as opposed to the parents and the community.
 They promoted a battle for prestige between the village school teacher and the village priest.